 This group of products has been the hottest trend in flooring for the last 5 years or so.
 What makes them so attractive and why are they “luxury?”
 It is all about appearance and durability.
 They have the realistic look of wood, stone, or other materials.
 The surface is textured to add to the realism.
 The vinyl is thicker and more durable than other traditional sheet vinyl.
 The sections of flooring may be planks, tiles, or other shapes.

 Manufacturers don’t all agree on the best products or methods to clean and maintain their flooring.
 We have found that a neutral detergent cleaner like Viper 7 or Hydro-Force Wood Fresh does a good job.

-Recently even the luxury products have been improved upon.
+Recently even luxury products have been improved upon.
 WPC can stand for “Wood Plastic Composite” or simply “Water-proof Core.”
 Demos have soaked these floors for hours with no damage.
-Flooring customers love the realistic appearance, ease of maintenance and the reduced chance of damage from moisture.
+Flooring customers love the realistic appearance, ease of maintenance and reduced chance of damage from moisture.

 Here is what one of those products might look like.
 A clear wear layer or aluminum dioxide; a layer of luxury vinyl; a core of water-proof plastic and perhaps a bottom layer of cork or other material to absorb sound and provide insulation.

 Keeping grit and abrasive soil off all floors is a key part of maintenance.
 Be sure there is sufficient entryway matting both outside and inside.
 Dry soil removal with an untreated dust mop or vacuum cleaner is needed to remove the dry soil that gets past the matting.